Incompatible observables in classical physics: A closer look at measurement in Hamiltonian mechanics: Continuous measurement over time, and simultaneous measurement of multiple observables

-Taking stock: given $\rho(q,p;t_k)$ for a given time $t_k$ we can use it to calculate $\langle A_k\rangle$, and combine this with the output of a random number generator as in~\eqref{eq_finiteStochProc} to simulate the upcoming entry of the measurement record $A_k^*$.
-We can then use~\eqref{eq_longEq2} to calculate what our updated state of knowledge $\rho(q,p;t_{k+1})$ would be upon reading that entry, and iterate the process.
-Analytically we proceed as follows.
-Substitute~\eqref{eq_finiteStochProc} into~\eqref{eq_longEq2}; expand the square in the exponent, discarding the overall factor $\exp{-\Delta W_j^2/2\Delta t}$ which is independent of $(q,p)$; and Taylor-expand the exponential, keeping in mind that powers of $\Delta W_j$ count for ``half an order", to obtain
+Taking stock: Given $\rho(q,p;t_j)$ for a given time $t_j$ one can use it to calculate $\langle A_j\rangle$ (as in~\eqref{eq_phaseSpaceAve}), and combine this with the output of a random number generator as in~\eqref{eq_finiteStochProc} to simulate the upcoming entry of the measurement record $A_j^*$.
+One can then use~\eqref{eq_longEq2} to calculate what one's updated state of knowledge $\rho(q,p;t_{j+1})$ would be upon reading that entry, and iterate the process.
+Analytically I proceed as follows.
+Substitute~\eqref{eq_finiteStochProc} into~\eqref{eq_longEq2}; expand the square in the exponent, discarding the overall factor $\exp\left\{-\Delta W_j^2/2\Delta t\right\}$ which is independent of $(q,p)$; and Taylor-expand the exponential, keeping in mind that powers of $\Delta W_j$ count for ``half an order'', to obtain

 In the limit of continuous measurement $\Delta t\to dt,\Delta W_j\to dW,\Delta W_j^2\to dt$ this reduces to